Supersport screamers: It's the best 600cc sports bikes for 2021

 Away from racing, the ZX-6R is far nimbler than many litre-bikes could hope to be, changing direction quickly and predictably; all the while revving to a heady 16,000rpm redline.
 Although brilliant for when you want to go absolutely nuts on your favourite backroad, like every bike on this list, don’t expect it to be roomy or comfortable.
 This thing’s all about going fast.

-Compared to its main rivals currently on sale, the Kawasaki also represents comparatively good value for money.
+In its final year of sale, the Kawasaki also represented comparatively good value for money.
 Available from £9699, the cheapest R6 is a further £2500 more expensive – enough cash for a new set of leathers and lid before you hit the track.

 Spec: 675cc / 126bhp / 173kg (dry) / 830mm seat height

-Although receiving tweaks since its introduction, the current F3 remains largely the same as the three-cylinder Italian stallion that first appeared eight years ago.
-Producing around 126bhp and complete with a gorgeous, throaty triple soundtrack, it’s the Italian exotic alternative to the last of the screaming Japanese fours.
+Although receiving tweaks since its introduction, the current F3 remains largely the same as the three-cylinder Italian stallion that first appeared nine years ago.
+Producing around 126bhp and complete with a gorgeous, throaty triple soundtrack, it was the Italian exotic alternative to the last of the screaming Japanese fours.

-Styled in the same vein as the 798cc F3 800 triple, the 675 mounts a gorgeous minimalist bodywork to a credible trellis chassis create a mouth-watering look its rivals could only hope to mimic.
+Styled in the same vein as the 798cc F3 800 triple, the 675 mounts a gorgeous minimalist bodywork to a credible trellis chassis create a timeless look its rivals could only hope to mimic.
+Like the Kawasaki and Yamaha, production ended at the 2021 advent of Euro5.

-Although expensive, it offers a sense of occasion and a soundtrack that its rivals simply can’t and if looking good is as important to you as performance, then the MV is the way to go.
+Although expensive, it offered a sense of occasion and a soundtrack that its rivals simply couldn’t.
+If looking good is as important to you as performance, then the MV is the way to go.
 However, despite its impressive tech, the MV struggles with its power delivery – sometimes serving up its class leading wedge in an unpredictable, jerky manner that detracts from the overall riding experience.

 Suzuki GSX-R600 (2011-2016)